 BA (Cantab), MSc (Oxon), PhD (Cantab), FRHistS, SFHEA

-Mark Roodhouse is Lecturer in History and Chair of the Board of Studies.
+Mark Roodhouse is a Lecturer in History and Chair of the Board of Studies.
 He works on the economic and social history of modern Britain, taking a keen interest in black markets, underground economies and the informal sector.
 He is currently writing his second book about organised crime in mid-twentieth-century Britain.
 His first book is Black Market Britain: 1939-1955, published by Oxford University Press, was shortlisted and awarded Proxime Accessit for the 2013 Royal Historical Society Whitfield Book Prize.

 Mark stumbled across the case when writing his first book Black Market Britain: 1939-1955.
 In the book, he argues that illegal markets did not pose a serious threat to rationing and price control because of Britons’ self-restraint.
 The means, motives, and opportunities for evasion were not lacking.
 The shortages were real, regulations were not watertight, and enforcement was haphazard.
 Fairness, not patriotism and respect for the law, is the key to understanding this self-restraint.
 By invoking popular notions of a fair price, a fair profit, and a fair share, government rhetoric limited black marketeering as would-be evaders had to justify their offences both to themselves and others.

 Black Market Britain underlines the importance of fairness to those seeking a richer understanding of economic life in modern Britain and its vital role in securing compliance with economic regulation.
 Mark has shared these findings with the general public through his contributions to television programmes like Wartime Farm and The One Show as well radio programmes like Broadcasting House.